 My friend, already bored with the shopping, dragged herself behind an excited me, who asked all the shopkeepers for only a choli (an Indian short sleeved bodice) along with actions on how you wear it.
 They looked scandalized because normally women bought the whole outfit; top and skirt, and I just wanted the sexy top.
 My friend and I enjoyed looking at their reactions but she still missed her evening tea which she required to stay awake at that time.
-We bargained a lot and I bought handmade Jaipur slippers, handbags, mobile pouches, umbrellas, pom-pom earrings and a bunch of oxidized jewelry (which my skin does not approve of).
+We bargained a lot and I bought handmade Jaipur slippers, handbags, mobile pouches, umbrellas, pom-pom earrings and a bunch of oxidized jewelry (which my skin does not approve of by the way).

-The next day began with exciting drives at the BMW experience tour where I drove a sedan as well as an SUV X5.
-I was the only female driver during that batch and decided that I was no longer Michael Schumacher who would drive at 140kmph once upon a time.
-We celebrated the pleasurable experience by gobbling up some spicy but delicious kheema baati (two huge round flour balls deep fried and stuffed with spicy minced mutton) before we went to have a look at the Hawa Mahal in the heart of the city.
-I wasn’t too interested in getting into the Palace (essentially a high screen wall built so the women of the royal household could observe street festivals while unseen from the outside) so I shopped outside it and finally found the sexy choli.
-And I saw the brownish pink colour of the city that did not excite me much as it wasn’t the bright pink I had imagined it to be.
+Luckily, we spent a whole day at the BMW Experience Tour where I got to drive a sedan as well as an SUV X5.
+I was the only female driver during that batch and realized that I was no longer Michael Schumacher who could drive at 140kmph once upon a time.
+Later, we celebrated the rejuvenating experience by gobbling up some spicy but delicious kheema baati (two huge round flour balls deep fried and stuffed with spicy minced mutton) somewhere around the town.
+We also had some yummy ice-cream falooda there.

 After more than a couple of hours in the Palace, we went to view the Amir Palace across the river.
-By then, my husband and I were certain that we had to come here once again as none of us had the strength to walk up to that stunning fort carrying our offspring on our backs.
+By then, my husband and I were certain that we had to come here once again as none of us had the strength to walk up to that stunning fort carrying our offsprings on our backs.
 My Hush Puppies on the other hand were still going strong and all set to visit the next hot leg of our journey.

 For more pictures, do visit: JAIPUR PICTURES